The two-years CCC Research Master Programme at HEAD – Geneva School of Art and Design

 Where is the location from which to speak, in-between systems, technologies, generations, time-zones, crossing borders and entangled histories?
 What happens to ‘knowledge’ in a socio-technological epoch that predominately calculates the unknown into capital growth?
 If we are ‘planetary subjects rather than global agents’ (Gayatri Spivak), then our histories entangle on the street, through processes of transitional justice or during the work of translation.
 If the art of the 20th century produced a space to analyse social and political realities, then the art of the 21st century is the space to activate new vocabularies as realities inside of superstructures.

-The curriculum is built around two main educational elements dedicated to the individual and collective discussion of student’s work: Research Practices and Situated Art Practices.
+The Curriculum is built around two main educational elements dedicated to the individual and collective discussion of student’s work: Research Practices and Situated Art Practices.
 While the seminar Research Practices focuses on critical methodologies, Situated Art Practices develops project-related forms that translate research into specific public appearances such as presentation, exhibition and publications.
 Further seminars in Theory Fiction, Critical Theory, Political Studies, the Curatorial and the Reading Group are constitutive for students’ research.
 Students here learn about new concepts, encounter unfamiliar thoughts, test new ideas, and develop working protocols for conceiving their own research method

 Art-led research processes develop and take place through both practice-led theory and theory-active practice.
-Accordingly, the Program addresses issues in critical visual cultural production, while also stretching into fields of geospatial politics, visual economics, science and technology.
+Accordingly, the CCC addresses issues in critical visual cultural production, while also stretching into fields of geospatial politics, visual economics, science and technology.
 Research materials from political theory, cultural studies, postcolonial theory, politics of memory, contemporary art, architecture, design, filmmaking, journalism, l’écriture féminine and philosophy are given the same standing as critical resources from field trips, militant investigations, conceptual experimentation, decolonising processes, queer and social struggles.

 Professors and Assistants can be contacted via forename.surname [at] hesge.ch